by Carolyn Thomas ♥ @HeartSisters

 Our own cultural influences have been a focus of researchers for decades, specifically on how those stories can unfold in a way that mirrors what we heard while listening to our families describe their own history of getting through the hardest times.

 In other words, how did our own families look back on economic hardships, or medical crises, or the unfairness of life?
-Did they blame the banks, the doctors, and the “system”?
+Did they blame the government, the doctors, the banks, and the “system”?
 Or did they demonstrate a less dramatic and mellowed positivity bias as they grew older?

 Researchers Drs.
 Marshall Duke and Robyn Fivush at Emory University suggest that rolling with the punches may indeed be a learned skill from childhood.
 They summarize three general forms of family story-telling(1):